 It is important to set up your budget early in the planning process.
 Talk to your family, your fiancés family, and your fiancé and come up with a realistic number.
 Do this before you start your Pinterest scrolling.
 It is important to do this before letting yourself get too deep into the planning process.
 Setting a budget sets boundaries and limitations, and without a guideline, you may be surprised.
 Setting a budget tells you just how extra you’re allowed to get in your wedding planning.
 So, girl, you may have to cut out the white dove entrance and can probably only afford one Migo (and it’s Takeoff).

 Some people know the date, and some people know the venue – either of those is fine.
-However, we are in New England, and if you are dreaming of a snow-covered barn wedding, your options may be limited.
+However, if you are dreaming of a snow-covered barn wedding in North Carolina, your options may be limited.
 Pricing also varies depending on the venue and the season, so the budget that you’ve already decided on will come into play here!
 For example, a barn wedding in October and a Spring wedding will be in extremely high demand.
 That is important to know ahead of time.

 We also suggest you only visit your top three venues.
 Think of venue shopping like trick or treating, the more candy you add to the bag, the harder it is to fish out your favorites!
 You don’t want to end up in analysis paralysis because you visited ten venues, each with their own long list of pros.
 Narrow the list down to your top three, then let the visits begin!
 Need some suggestions?
-A local wedding coordinator has experience at a lot of the venues, and can make recommendations based on your budget, your date, and your vibe!
+Your wedding planner is the best resource when it comes to researching and vetting venues.

-Set your budget, pick a venue, and schedule your date -then the fun begins!
+Set your budget, hire a wedding planner, pick a venue, and schedule your date -then the fun begins!
 If you need any guidance along the way, give us a call!

 Photo credit: Chike Photography : Desmond Boateng Photography : Shaina Lee Photography : Gustavo Tessaro